AUM Weekly 3-15-16: AUM research shakes up common health diagnosis; Henderson interviewed on Australian radio show

 Conely to direct River Region Stepping Up Summit team

-Linnea Conely, a consultant with SummaSource at Auburn Montgomery and the lead coordinator of the Healthy Minds Network, will serve as director of the River Region’s Stepping Up Summit team, which will travel to Washington, D.C., in April.
+Linnea Conely, a consultant with SummaSource at Auburn University at Montgomery and the lead coordinator of the Healthy Minds Network, will serve as director of the River Region’s Stepping Up Summit team, which will travel to Washington, D.C., in April.

 Because of its groundbreaking collaborative work to establish a coordinated system of mental healthcare in the four River Region counties of Autauga, Elmore, Lowndes and Montgomery, The Healthy Minds Network has been selected to send the team of leaders to the national Stepping Up Summit from April 17–19.
 Only 50 counties from across the U.S. have been invited to attend.